EttusResearch/uhd/host/docs/usrp_e1xx.rst

 ------------------------------------------------------------------------
 Specify a non-standard image
 ------------------------------------------------------------------------
-The UHD will automatically select the USRP embedded FPGA image from the installed images package.
+UHD will automatically select the USRP-Embedded FPGA image from the installed images package.
 The FPGA image selection can be overridden with the "fpga" device address parameter.

-Example device address string representations to specify non-standard FPGA image:
+Example device address string representations to specify non-standard FPGA
+image:

 ::